EthanK300/Swiper/README.md

 # an app for productivity management

-### title font is kiwi font by mjtype

-server is coming soon
+server is coming soon (development happening on github rn! also working on the AI agent for the ai assist)